New England East-West Solution (NEEWS)

 - Limitations to the flow of power within Connecticut

 - Weaknesses in the transmission system in and around Springfield, MA, a major interstate transmission hub

 - Limitations to moving electricity across Connecticut, Rhode Island and Massachusetts

 - Rhode Islandís dependence on single transmission lines or autotransformers for reliability

 Each of these problems poses a threat to the reliability of electric power in southern New England and the region overall.
 These problems also negatively affect our customers' ability to benefit from readily-accessible, cleaner, competitively priced electric power.

 ISO-New England determined that ongoing energy conservation efforts, new power plants and new transmission are all needed to meet the regionís electricity demand.
 Specifically, the planning process concluded that additional transmission lines were needed to solve the five problems outlined above.

 HOW THE PROJECTS WERE SELECTED

 ISO-New England, Northeast Utilities and National Grid conducted technical evaluations to determine how thousands of possible solution combinations would perform during normal, peak and possible outage scenarios and how flexible those options would be to support electricity demand.
-The evaluations identified the four NEEWS transmission projects as the best-performing, least-cost, practical solutions.
+The evaluations identified the NEEWS transmission projects as the best-performing, least-cost, practical solutions.